-Below are questions and answers related to creating and obtaining a VBOA-approved ethics course for 2021.
+Below are questions and answers related to creating and obtaining a VBOA-approved ethics course.
 If you have any further questions, please contact email@example.com.

 Q: How does the application process work?

 A: There are two steps to the application process.